Having a good chemistry in FIFA 13 Ultimate Team is extremely important.

 The Substitutes’ Chemistry in FIFA 13 Ultimate Team

-If you were alert to the previous chapter you should’ve noticed that the substitutes aren’t considered in the chemistry calculation.
+If you were alert to the previous chapter you should have noticed that the substitutes aren’t considered in the chemistry calculation.
 And much less the reserves.

 The squad’s chemistry counts the summation of the starting eleven’s individual chemistries.
 Besides that, being on the bench, the substitutes don’t participate in the relations between the players.
 This means that the substitutes’ individual chemistry is zero and that their contribution for the squad’s chemistry is merely null.